GSA/fpki-guides/_profiles/22_all_piv_auth_2.md

 ## Optional Extensions

-These are **Optional** extensions for PIV, Derived PIV, and PIV-I Authentication certificates.
+These **Optional** extensions apply to all PIV, Derived PIV, and PIV-I Authentication certificates.

 | **Optional<br>Extension**  | **Critical** | **Value** |
 | :-------- | :------ | :----- |